vomitorius/csetflix/README.md

 - Visit the homepage to see trending movies
 - Use the search feature to find specific titles
 - Click on a movie to view details
-- Click "Download" to find available torrents and send to qBittorrent

-## Notes

-This application is for educational purposes only.
-Be aware of copyright laws in your country before downloading any content.

-## License

-MIT